VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

-# Objectives of the BRB-seq transcriptomic analysis pipeline
+# Overview and purpose of the BRB-seq transcriptomic analysis pipeline
 This notebook reproduces the main steps of the BRB-seq transcriptomic analysis used in the article entitled <ins> Unveiling the role of mir-187 in adult ovarian follicle growth and female fecundity in medaka (Oryzias latipes). </ins>

 It focuses on two key objectives: